Why Mermaid Sucks and What I Did About It

 Why Mermaid is genuinely great

 Credit where credit is due.
 Mermaid is a text DSL (domain specific language) for diagrams — you type A --> B --> C and get a flowchart.
 No dragging boxes around, no fiddling with alignment.
 Developers love it because it lives in markdown, renders in GitHub READMEs, and version-controls like code.
 It has the largest representation in LLM training data of any diagram syntax, which means LLMs can generate valid Mermaid mots of the time without any special prompting.
-The syntax is absurdly compact — up to 24× fewer tokens than equivalent BPMN XML for the same diagram.
+The syntax is fairly compact — up to 20× fewer tokens than equivalent BPMN XML for the same diagram.

 For quick documentation?
 Mermaid is perfect.
 For quick sketches in a README?
 Unbeatable.
 For building an AI-first diagramming product?
 It's a trap.